BaReinhard/Raspberry-Pi-Audio-Receiver-Install-Car-Install/README.md

 For the time being, I have not been able to get espeak to work with a soundcard.
 I will be working to get this working either with espeak or another program.

 #Install
+###This will install on the latest Raspbian Jessie, with just the following commands.

 ```
 sudo apt-get install git